-Jerusalem has been under siege by Nebudchadnezzar king of Babylon, and finally the city has been ransacked and brought to ruin.
+Jerusalem has been under siege by Nebuchadnezzar king of Babylon, and finally the city has been ransacked and brought to ruin.
 Many Israelites were killed, many taken captive to Babylon, and some escaped.
 So Israel now consisted of the slaughtered in Jerusalem, the exiles in Babylon, and the fugitives among other nations.

 Ezekiel was among the exiles in Babylon who had been taken captive years earlier.
 He was appointed by God to watch over the Israelite captives and teach them by sharing his visions, preaching oracles from God, and performing symbolic acts.
 Not many paid heed to Ezekiel.